StreetScout

 Where is Malpas-Trenton?

-Malpas-Trenton is a suburb of Queensland, Australia.
+Malpas-Trenton is a suburb of Queensland, Australia, in the McKinlay local government area.

 What is the population of Malpas-Trenton?